TryGhost/vscode/README.md

 If `Gscan` is not installed, you'll be prompted to install it before it runs.

+### GitHub Deploy Theme Action
+Use `Ghost Github Action` to add the GitHub Deploy Action to your theme.

+For it to work, you also need to set up a custom configuration on your Ghost site and add your secrets to GitHub.
+[Read the docs for more info](https://github.com/TryGhost/action-deploy-theme)

 <!-- \!\[feature X\]\(images/feature-x.png\) -->

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.